Richard Myhre – Client Services

 Disfunctional at our worst; crazy-fun and inviting at our best.

-What is a quote that has had the biggest impact on your life?
+What is one quote that has had a big impact on your life?

-Tim Keller, a Presbyterian pastor in Manhattan, had a big influence in grounding my identity in God’s unearned approval vs. my performance.
+Tim Keller, a well known author and pastor in New York City, has had a big influence on me in grounding my identity in God’s unearned approval.

 “The nuns taught us there are two ways through life: the way of nature and the way of grace.
 You have to choose which one you’ll follow.